“Miracles hang slack with laughter off the table, not even properly unfolded.” (‘Meaning’ from Spamfighter, 2007)

 or local discomforts as well as: how she did that."

 (Translated by the poet in 'Local discomforts', from Aandelen en obligaties, 2002)

-“Just beyond the fence we kept a sharp eye on each other
+"Just past the gate we kept a close eye on each other

-but everyone was silent, as the dead often are.”
+but every one stayed silent, as the dead tend to."